RedisLabs/redislabs-docs/content/platforms/pks/_index.md

     - `nodes`: The number of nodes in the cluster, 3 by default (In order to evaluate cluster functionality, must be an uneven number of at least 3 or greater—[here’s why](https://redislabs.com/redis-enterprise/technology/highly-available-redis/))

     - uiServiceType: service_type
     Service type value can be either ClusterIP or LoadBalancer.
-This is an optional configuration based on [k8s service types](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/).
+This is an optional configuration based on [Kubernetes service types](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/).
 The default is ClusterIP.

     - `username`: \<your_email@your_domain.your_suffix\> - use an accessible email if evaluating alerting or use the default or any other properly formatted address.